crossi-T2/wpsgrabber/README.md

 # wpsgrabber

-wpsgrabber is a tool for watching processing reports from a [52north WPS server](https://52north.org) and producing a different encoding (CSV + XML files) for further analysis.
+wpsgrabber is a tool for watching processing reports from a [52north WPS server](https://52north.org).
+For completed executions, it produceds a different encoding (CSV + XML files) for further analysis.

 ## Usage